-At a meeting held in February 2019, the Compensation Committee reviewed the achievement of the corporate goals under the 2018 Incentive Plan.
-The Compensation Committee considered the achievement of revenue growth, the receipt of FDA clearance for expansion of approved uses, the timely receipt of Taiwan regulatory clearance, the receipt of approval for instruments and cash management activities.
-After considering the foregoing factors, the Compensation Committee approved annual incentive plan payouts at 99.37% of the target bonus levels under the 2018 Incentive Plan.
-The 2018 Incentive Plan bonuses for the Named Executive Officers are set forth in the Summary Compensation Table following this CD&A. These bonuses were paid in the first quarter of 2019.
+At a meeting held in February 2020, the Compensation Committee reviewed the achievement of the corporate goals under the 2019 Incentive Plan.
+The Compensation Committee noted that although the performance goals of the number of surgeries performed globally significantly exceeded the established goal, the submission for FDA clearance for expansion of approved uses, and the receipt of approval for identified instruments and accessories were successfully achieved on an expedited basis, the 2019 revenue was disappointing and cash management goals were not achieved.
+After considering the foregoing factors, the Compensation Committee determined that no performance-based cash bonuses would be approved for Named Executive Officers for 2019.